Pavilion Garage – Reserved Parking Spaces by Stall Number

 Why reserved spaces?
 Issuing a reserve permit tied to a specific parking stall eliminates the search for parking.
 Example: A vehicle with a permit to park in stall 2159, can only park in stall 2159.
 The driver knows where the stall is and goes there directly and the stall should be available.

 If I choose not to buy a Pavilion Garage permit this year, will there be some available next year?
 The new Pavilion Garage permit will be classified as a reserved stall and will be renewable annually.
-In early spring each year, current permit holders will be given a deadline to renew, after which, the space allocation will be opened to others with the start of normal permit sales every July.
+In late spring each year, current permit holders will be given a deadline to renew, after which, the space allocation will be opened to others with the start of normal permit sales every July.
 Based on availability, we expect that there should be a number of permits that are not renewed every year as student permit holders graduate and leave campus.

 How will Pavilion and athletic events affect parking in the garage?
 With the sale of every Pavilion Garage permit, the person purchasing the permit must agree to certain conditions related to parking at the garage.
 Some athletic events such as mid-week basketball games and home football games may require the garage to be cleared of all parkers by a specific time during the normal work week.
 Appropriate notification will be given before each scheduled event.

 Can inclement weather conditions affect the use of the garage?
 The judgement to close the University due to inclement weather is determined by appropriate authorities in the university administration.
 Closure of parts of or all of the garage due to the weather or garage surface conditions will be determined by DPT staff independently from the university's decision to be open or closed.
 The upper deck (Level 5) of the garage and the ramp leading to it are prone to ice over and stay that way for an extended period.
-If needed the upper deck may be closed.
+If needed, the upper deck may be closed.
 Permit holders for these spaces will be temporarily relocated as needed.